mehdibo/Codeigniter-recaptcha/README.md

 # Codeigniter-recaptcha
-This library make it easy to use [Google's reCAPTCHA V2](https://developers.google.com/recaptcha/intro)
+This library makes it easy to use [Google's reCAPTCHA V2](https://developers.google.com/recaptcha/intro)

 ## Contents